 Hollyford Track are proud members of Ngai Tahu Tourism who offer a variety of attractions and tours in NZ, including:

 Franz Josef Glacier Guides

 Guided Walks New Zealand

-For a more relaxing start to your multi day hiking adventure, we recommend beginning in Te Anau, where you will meet the group at the Fiordland Cinema at 8.40am.
-In contrast, if you start in Queenstown, you will be picked up from your accommodation at 6:30am.
+For a more relaxing start to your multi day hiking adventure, we recommend beginning in Te Anau, where you will meet the group at the Fiordland Cinema at 8.30am.
+In contrast, if you start in Queenstown, you will be picked up from your accommodation or central meeting point from 6:30am.

 Following the swift, clear waters of the Hollyford River, beneath the gaze of the mighty Southern Alps, including Fiordland National Park’s two highest peaks of Mt Tutoko (2746m) and Mt Madeline (2537m).

 You'll retrace the footsteps of original Māori and early pioneer explorers, as the track undulates gently through native beech forest and beside impressive tumbling waterfalls.

 At the end of the first day of your guided walk adventure, you’ll be welcomed at Pyke Lodge by your friendly lodge hosts.
 Here you’ll enjoy hot showers, impressive 3 course cuisine and the opportunity to relax with a post dinner drink and savour the majesty of Mt Madeline while reflecting on a great first day of your guided walk experience.

 After a short walk, you'll board our jet boat for the next part of your adventure.
 These powerful and safe machines provide an exciting scenic ride along the Hollyford River and down to Lake McKerrow, where the glassy waters whisk past and the mountains rise dramatically above.
 You may even encounter a family of Bottlenose Dolphins who regularly visit the lower river and lake.
 Before the ride is over even your professional jet boat driver will have a story to share.